 Bruce became a parent through gestational surrogacy (with egg donation) prior to earning his law degree at Northeastern University School of Law, and this experience has shaped his legal career.
 Prior to starting his own practice, Bruce worked with a large surrogacy agency and was able to help many people from all over the world to achieve their dream of parenthood.

 Bruce is the co-author of Assisted Reproductive Technology: A Lawyer's Guide to Emerging Law and Science, Third Edition by ABA Publishing.
 Details about this book can be found here.

 Bruce is an active member of the American Bar Association's committee on Assisted Reproductive Technology.
 He is admitted to the Massachusetts bar, and has been named a Rising Star by Super Lawyers Magazine every year since 2014.

-Bruce has served as an adjunct professor of law at Northeastern University School of Law and Suffolk University Law School, teaching Assisted Reproductive Technology law.
+Bruce has served as an adjunct professor of law at Northeastern University School of Law and Suffolk University Law School, teaching Assisted Reproductive Technology law and Family Law.

 Modern Family Law